bshongwe/bshongwe/README.md

 </div>

 <br></br>
-<br></br>

 <div class="container" align="center">
     <p>
-        At ALX, I'm currently working with servers, a setup that started</br>
+        I'm currently working with servers, running on Nginx, MySQL DB</br>
-        out with just 1 server running on Nginx.
-The setup has upscaled</br>
-        to have an HAproxy (load balancer) and an additional server,</br>
-        making that a total of 3 servers, the HAproxy inclusive...
+        and ufw config settings and a HAproxy.
+The objective of this is to deploy the AirBnB Clone app (for now)...
     </p>
 </div>